-Once installed and active, the Extract Metadata module allows site administrators to extract embedded metadata from media.
+The Extract Metadata module allows site administrators to extract embedded metadata from media files.

 Configuring the module

 When configuring the module, you can:

 - View and enable/disable extractors: You can choose from four different extractors, including ExifTool, Tika, Exif, and getID3 (see below).

 - View and enable/disable mappers: You can either select to enable no mappers or JSON Pointer.